Jeremy DeSilva

 Honorary Research Fellow, Evolutionary Studies Institute, University of the Witwatersrand, South Africa

-Jeremy "Jerry" DeSilva is a paleoanthropologist, specializing in the locomotion of the first apes (hominoids) and early human ancestors (hominins).
+Jeremy "Jerry" DeSilva is a paleoanthropologist, specializing in the evolution of the first apes (hominoids) and early human ancestors (hominins).
 His particular anatomical expertise-- the human foot and ankle-- has contributed to our understanding of the origins and evolution of upright walking in the human lineage.
-He has studied wild chimpanzees in Western Uganda and early human fossils in throughout Eastern and South Africa.
+He has studied wild chimpanzees in Western Uganda and digs for ancient human fossils at sites in South Africa and Tanzania.
 From 1998-2003, Jerry worked as an educator at the Boston Museum of Science and continues to be passionate about science education.
-He is the author of the 2021 book First Steps: How Upright Walking Made Us Human.
+He is the author of the 2021 book First Steps: How Upright Walking Made Us Human and the forthcoming Us: The Amazing Story of Human Evolution.
 Jerry lives in Norwich, VT with his wife Erin and their twins Ben and Josie.

 Contact